 • Yale-specific essays

 First, to understand who you are as a student beyond your transcripts and test scores, Yale will ask for letters of recommendation from two of your teachers as well as your school counselor.
-When considering who to ask, don’t focus only on the teachers who gave you the best grades, but the people who know you well and will write great, personal letters.
+When considering who to ask, don’t focus only on the teachers who graded best, but the people who truly know you well and will write great, personal letters.
+Please note that, contrary to some other schools, Yale does not encourage or recommend supplemental recommendations!

 Second, in addition to your transcript and his/her letter, your school counselor will submit a few additional documents:

-• A school report, which your school’s demographics and its most salient features (like if there’s a limit on how many AP classes you can take)
+• A school report, which includes your school’s demographics and its most prominent features (like if there’s a limit on how many AP classes you can take)

 • A mid-year report, which will update Yale on your senior year grades that might not be officially posted when you apply.